Federal, state and local environmental agencies are working collaboratively to help reach our goal of a fishable/swimmable Blackstone River.

 | Tackling Stormwater

-Campaign for a Fishable-Swimmable Blackstone River by 2015
+Campaign for a Fishable-Swimmable Blackstone River

 To build a roadmap for the Campaign, the BRC is working with federal, state and local agencies, as well as non-profit organizations, academic institutions and businesses to create a bi-state watershed action plan.